+TBC on appointment of principal contractor.
 39. Please provide details about how rodents, including rats, will be prevented from spreading out from the site.
-You are required to provide information about site inspections carried out and present copies of receipts (if work undertaken).
+You are required to provide information about site inspection carried out and present copies of receipts (if work undertaken).
+TBC on appointment of principal contractor.
 40. Please confirm when an asbestos survey was carried out at the site and include the key findings.
+A refurbishment / demolition survey has yet to be carried out but will be carried out before any strip -out or demolition commences.
 41. Complaints often arise from the conduct of builders in an area.
 Please confirm steps being taken to minimise this e.g. provision of a suitable smoking area, tackling bad language and unnecessary shouting.
+TBC on appointment of principal contractor.